anasrana/ems-practicals/docs/glm.md

-# Practical: Generalised linear models
+# Generalised Linear Models

 In a genome-wide association study, we perform an experiment where we select $n$ individuals with a disease (cases) and $n$ individuals without the diseases (controls) and look for genetic differences between these two groups.
 In particular, we are interested in specific genetic variants (SNPs) that might induce some predisposition towards the disease.

 <!-- TODO: Fix the data here -->
-Suppose I observe the following genotypes for a SNP in 40,000 individuals (20,000 cases, 20,000 controls):
+Suppose I observe the following genotypes for a SNP in 4,000 individuals (2,000 cases, 2,000 controls):

 - Genotypes: `AA` `Aa` `aa`
 - Controls: `3 209 1788`